 The Safdarjung’s mausoleum is considered to be the last flicker of the glory of the Mughal dynasty that makes you wonder about its beauty and the story of its history.
-It is one of the beautiful and architectural wonders of India’s rich heritage.
+It is one of the most beautiful architectural wonders of India’s rich heritage.
 The entire mausoleum is surrounded by huge palm trees, which adds a new dimension to the beauty of the monument.

-If you’re the one who is fed up of their hectic schedule of corporate jobs & want some peace then make sure not to miss the trip to Safdarjung Tomb while visiting Qutub Minar & Red Fort on their trip to Delhi.
+If you’re the one who is fed up with their hectic schedule of corporate jobs & want some peace then make sure not to miss the trip to Safdarjung Tomb while visiting Qutub Minar & Red Fort on their trip to Delhi.
 If you are a traveller and especially a foreigner, you cannot miss this historic building, which reflects the grandeur of the Mughal era.